jasonaaronwilson/c-armyknife-lib/docs/comet-vm-assembler.md

 return one of the following values:

 1. an empty list
-2. a single integer (that is encoded in ULEB128)
+2. a single integer (that will be encoded in ULEB128)
 3. a byte-vector
 4. a label marker (which causes an entry to be added to the symbol table)
 5. a relocation expression
-6. a list of these items
+6. a list of these items (including other lists)

 The scheme code can also have side-effects like directly entering a new label into the assemblers symbol table, incrementing a global